About

 Our Vision: to be the premier, trusted choice of Colorado businesses for consulting, training and resources.

-The SBDC program, which is a partnership between the U.S. Small Business Administration (SBA) and America’s Small Business Development Center Network (ASBDC), is the federal government’s largest and most successful management and educational assistance program for small businesses.
+The Colorado Small Business Development Center (SBDC), which is a partnership between the U.S. Small Business Administration (SBA) and America’s Small Business Development Center Network (ASBDC), is the federal government’s largest and most successful management and educational assistance program for small businesses.
 But where did it all begin?
 Let’s start nationally.

 In 1953 President Dwight Eisenhower (he was number 34) signed the Small Business Act into law which created the Small Business Administration (SBA).
 Their mission is to aid, counsel, assist and protect, insofar as is possible, the interests of small business concerns.
 It also is charged with ensuring that small businesses earn a "fair proportion" of government contracts and sales of surplus property.
 It’s very wordy and nerdy but the SBA is meant to represent and advocate for small entrepreneurs across the U.S. to the federal government.

-The Colorado SBDC Network works to build and advance Colorado's small business community.
-Access our annual report to learn about our efforts over the previous year:
+The Colorado SBDC works to build and advance Colorado's small business community.
+Access our annual report to learn about our efforts over the previous year.

 How We Exist